Train your workforce

 Government training programs

-The Department of Education and Training offers a range of training programs to support providers and their workforce including, but not limited to, the following:
+The Department of Education, Skill and Employment offers a range of training programs to support providers and their workforce including, but not limited to, the following:

 - The myskills website is the national directory of vocational education and training organisations and courses.
 You will find career information pages and industry pages to illustrate the breadth of opportunity that a Vocational Education and Training (VET) qualification can provide.